dream-sports-labs/flash-client/README.md

 ## Installation

-To integrate the SDUI SDK into your React Native project, install it via npm:
+To integrate the Flash SDK into your React Native project, install it via npm:

 ```bash
 npm install react-native-server-driven-ui